marciot/html2three/README.md

 ## Licensing:

 I am a strong believer in open source.
 As such, this code has been released under the Affero GPL license.
+If you would like to use this code under a non-copyleft license, please contact me.

 ## Credits: